ZupIT/horusec-docs/content/en/docs/References/CLI.md

 ### Using in your pipeline

 Let's use [**AWS Code Build**](https://docs.horusec.io/v/v1-eng/adicionando-o-horusec-em-sua-pipeline#aws-code-build) as an example to perform the analysis.
-See that in this example we have to use the command `sh /usr/local/bin/horusec-cli.sh`, because in this script we have some necessary configurations when starting the analysis.
-Notice that the `horusec start` command was also started, just add the flags you want .
+See that in this example you have to use the command `sh /usr/local/bin/horusec-cli.sh`, because in this script there are some necessary configurations when starting the analysis.
+Notice that `horusec start` command was also started, just add the flags you want.

 {{% alert color="warning" %}}
 In pipelines it is extremely important to have the **privileged configuration enabled**, without this is not possible to carry out the analysis as expected.